Detailed instructions on how to apply can be found in the SBIR/STTR Requests for Applications, or RFAs.

 If a panel member has a COI on an application, they will not review the application and will be excused from the panel meeting when that particular application is being discussed.

-Note: The following list is representative summary of the criteria the USDA SBIR/STTR programs may use to evaluate an application.
+Note: The following list is a representative summary of the criteria the USDA SBIR/STTR programs may use to evaluate an application.
 For additional information on the specific evaluation criteria, see the USDA SBIR Request for Applications.

 - Degree to which Phase I objectives were met and feasibility demonstrated (Phase II only)